 If I were President, I would build a world-class resort right next to Kaieteur Falls to let the world know that "Guyana is Open for Tourism."
 I would also institute Baganara Lime-aid as the official drink of Guyana.
 This could help sell more rum, thereby creating new jobs and sparking fresh life into the economy.

 If I were President, I would ban all forms of Puppet Politics.
 Important national decisions would be made with the good of the people in mind.
 I would cut the strings of puppet politicians with the same scissors I use to cut through the red tape.
 Then I would cut the nametags off of any airport employee who is planting drugs on unsuspecting travellers and give them a prison identification number instead.
 Those scissors would definitely get some good use.

 If I were President, I would start building a road to connect to Brazil…yesterday.
 I would move heaven and earth to make sure that road is built and then I would open the borders to Brazilian tourists who would visit the new resort at Kaieteur Falls.
-I would also make huge cuts in import/export taxes, so the Brazilians can share all of their fun stuff with us and we can share all of our fun stuff with them.
-Everyone would be having tons o’ fun.
+I would also make huge cuts in import/export taxes, so the Brazilians can share all of their fun stuff with Guyana and Guyana can share all of its fun stuff with them.
+Everyone would be having tons o' fun.

 If I were President, I would let the world know that Guyana loves foreign investors.
 I would make buttons to pin on the shirts and lapels of those in Parliament so they could wear them everywhere in the country and when they are at official meetings outside the country.
 I would also teach each of them to hug potential foreign investors as a sign of trust and appreciation for considering Guyana for their business ventures.
 This brings a whole new definition to open arm economics and we all know that a little hug can go a long way.